The Atlantic Companion · Wild Atlantic Way · Clare

 Lisdoonvarna

-The country's last spa town — sulphur and iron springs at the Spa Wells beside the river.
-Famous for the Matchmaking Festival every September, founded in the 1800s as a post-harvest meeting for farmers and now Europe's largest singles festival.
+The country's last working spa town — sulphur and iron springs at the Spa Wells beside the river.
+Famous for the Matchmaking Festival every September, founded in the 1800s as a post-harvest meeting for farmers and now one of Europe's biggest singles events.
 Willie Daly — fifth-generation matchmaker — holds court at The Matchmaker Bar with his leather-bound book of lonely hearts; touch it with both hands and you're meant to be married within six months.
 The Burren Smokehouse and the Roadside Tavern (with the in-house Burren Brewery) are the year-round draws.

 Good to know · Pay-and-display on Main Square.
-Spa Wells partly open seasonally.
+Spa Wells partly seasonal — check current opening hours before visiting.

 Nature